YuvalNirkin/egohands_augmentations/README.md

 ## Citation

-Please cite our paper with the following bibtex if you use our face renderer:
+Please cite our paper with the following bibtex if you use found our code useful:

 ``` latex
 @inproceedings{nirkin2018_faceswap,